dzzy/QubesAIRouter/README.md

 - Automate prompt-based analysis and anomaly detection.
 - Possibly deploy:
   - A vector database (like Qdrant or Weaviate) for historical log embeddings.
+  **Note:** Logs and relevant network data are only exposed to the MCP server through the `sys-dev` VM.
+There is no direct log file sharing or pushing of logs from the service VMs (such as DHCP, DNS, VPN, firewall) to the MCP server.
+This design ensures that all log access is mediated and controlled via `sys-dev` APIs, maintaining strict security boundaries and minimizing attack surface.

 ## 🧩 Possible Tooling Choices
 - **LLM backend**: Ollama, LMDeploy, vLLM.